Children & Adults

-Diagnostic Dyslexia & Dyspraxia Assessments
+Diagnostic Assessment for Dyslexia & Dyspraxia

 "Thank you for all your help and kindness.
 Today I finally passed maths with a C grade.
 You have given me hope that one day I will go to University and achieve that life long goal!
 Thank you" Mrs B